Aperture – The Pupil of the Camera

 aperture dof

-In the first image above, the f-stop is set to the smallest value.
-The lens is focussed on the white peg making it sharp.
-The rest of the pegs appear blurred.
-The lens can be made to focus on any of the items in the image.
-Only those will be sharp, and the rest of the image will be blurred and out of focus.
+In the first image above, the photographer sets the f-stop to the smallest value.
+The lens focuses on the white peg, making it sharp while blurring the other pegs.
+The photographer can adjust the focus to any object in the image, keeping it sharp while the rest remains blurred and out of focus.

 aperture varying dof

-The brightness is maintained constant by changing the shutter speed.
-The ISO is kept constant at 100 for all the six images.
+The photographer maintains consistent brightness by adjusting the shutter speed while keeping the ISO fixed at 100 for all six images.

-High f-stop is selected for landscapes when the entire image needs to be sharp and visible clearly.
+• a high f-stop for landscapes to keep the entire image sharp and clearly visible

 1. Winford Betenbaugh